Activation-Deactivation: A General Framework for Robust Post-hoc Explainable AI: Abstract

 \section{Abstract}

-Black-box explainability methods are popular tools for explaining the decisions of image classifiers.
-A major drawback of these tools is their reliance on mutants obtained by occluding parts of the input, leading to out-of-distribution images.
+Perturbation-based explainability methods face criticism due to their reliance on out-of-distribution mutants.
 This raises doubts about the quality of the explanations.
-Moreover, choosing an appropriate occlusion value often requires domain knowledge.
-In this paper we introduce a novel forward-pass paradigm Activation-Deactivation (\ad), which removes the effects of occluded input features from the model's decision-making by switching off the parts of the model that correspond to the occlusions.
-We introduce \convad, a drop-in mechanism that can be easily added to any trained Convolutional Neural Network (CNN), and which implements the \ad paradigm.
-This leads to more robust explanations without any additional training or fine-tuning.
-We prove that \convad mechanism does not change the decision-making process of the network.
-We provide experimental evaluation across several datasets and model architectures.
-We compare the quality of \ad-explanations with explanations achieved using a set of masking values, using the proxies of robustness, size, and confidence drop-off.
-We observe a consistent improvement in robustness of \ad explanations (up to $62.5\%$) compared to explanations obtained with occlusions, demonstrating that \convad extracts more robust explanations without the need for domain knowledge.
+In this paper, we introduce a novel forward pass paradigm, Activation-Deactivation (AD), which obviates the need for perturbation of the input.
+AD replaces perturbation of input features with switching off parts of the model corresponding to to the intended perturbations.
+We implement \convad, an \ad approximation algorithm for CNNs. \convad is a drop-in mechanism that can be easily added to any trained CNN and, without any additional training, generates more robust and more transferable explanations.
+We provide evaluation results across multiple architectures, datasets, methods and perturbation strategies, demonstrating the superior quality of \convad compared to the SOTA.